jakechamblee/Lysis-curve-plot/README.md

-# lysis_curve.py
+# lysis_curve.py (deprecated)

 This function generates automated lysis curves (OD curves) for bacteriophage research via plotly.
 It can also split a spaghetti lineplot into up to 9 subplots.

 # lysis_curve_pub.py